Daaanieell/UI-Research-WS-2/README.md

 #### Selecting and equipping a weapon

-To equip a weapon on an NPC, you need to add the Weapon Scriptable Object.
-Using the `SetWeaponPrefab()` and `RefreshWeapon()` functions from the NPC script, a weapon can be equipped.
+To equip a weapon on an NPC, you need to pass the Weapon Scriptable Object to the NPC script.

-Using these functions within the item's OnClick event, you can make the (grid-)item select a weapon and equip it on the NPC.
+1. Within the NPCHelper.cs, create a function called: `EquipWeapon()`.

-Within the WeaponGrid class:
+2. The `EquipWeapon()` method should call the following functions on the selected npc:

-- Find the weapons OnClick event within the given code.
+	- SetWeaponPrefab() (from NPC.cs)
-- Use the `SetWeaponPrefab()` function to set the weapon prefab.
+	- RefreshWeapon() (from NPC.cs)

-- Use the `RefreshWeapon()` function to refresh the weapon on the NPC.
+You should now be able to equip a weapon on an NPC.

 #### The end result

 Your weapongrid is now finished and should look like this: